raisaafadilla/assignment2-pbp/README.md

    - In the views.py file located within the main subdirectory of my Django project, I made several important updates.
 First, I included imports for HttpResponseRedirect, reverse, and datetime       to handle redirection, URL reversing, and date-related functionalities.
 Within the login_user function, I introduced modifications within the "if user is not None" block to enhance the          login process.
 Additionally, in the show_main function, I incorporated the statement 'last_login': request.COOKIES['last_login'] to include the 'last_login' cookie data in the response,         thereby enabling it to be displayed on the web page.
 To improve user logout functionality in the logout_user function, I introduced the line response.delete_cookie('last_login') to              effectively delete the 'last_login' cookie when a user logs out.
 Finally, to display the 'last login' data to users, I inserted the "Last login session:" code into the main.html file.

+**Assignment 5**

+**Explain the purpose of some CSS element selector and when to use it.**

+CSS selectors are used to select the specific HTML elements that we want to style on a web page.
+In class, we learned three types of CSS selectors, which are element selector, ID selector, and class selector.
+Element selector is for choosing things on the page that have the same HTML tag.
+ID selector is for picking out something special on a webpage using its unique ID.
+Class selector is for choosing things that have a particular class attribute.

+**Explain some of the HTML5 tags that you know.**

+    - <a> is used for making a hyperlink.
+    - <br> is used for making a single line break.
+    - <button> is used for creating a clickable button.
+    - <div> is used for specifying a section in a document.
+    - <hr1> to <hr6> is used to define HTML headings.

+**What are the differences between margin and padding?**

+Margin and padding are two elements in CSS that create space around elements on a web page.
+Margin controls the space outside the border of an element, while padding controls the space inside the border of an element.

+**What are the differences between the CSS framework Tailwind and Bootstrap?
+When should we use Bootstrap rather than Tailwind, and vice versa?**

+Tailwind is a newer tool that's still improving, while Bootstrap has been around for a while and is great for saving time when making websites.
+When we use Tailwind to build a website, we have more freedom to make it special and unique because we start from the beginning.
+But with Bootstrap, our website might look similar to others because it starts with a ready-made design.
+If we want our website to be very different and customized, Tailwind is the way to go because we can make it our own.
+However, if we need to focus more on the technical backend stuff and want a common website layout, Bootstrap is a better choice because it comes with its own pre-made template.

+**Explain how you implemented the checklist above step-by-step (not just following the tutorial).**

+I picked Bootstrap as the CSS framework for my assignment.
+I made changes to the login page, registration, and product creation using Bootstrap's cards.
+I also improved things like colors, fonts, padding, and more.
+On the main page, I customized the list table, added a navigation bar, and made adjustments to colors, fonts, padding, buttons, and other details.